particle-iot/xmastree/README.md

 ### Joystick

-The joystick is a 5 way button: up, down, left, right, and center (push in) the you can reprogram the usage any way you'd like.
+The joystick is a 5 way button: up, down, left, right, and center (push in) then you can reprogram the usage any way you'd like.
 We have setup the button for you in the Christmas tree firmware to toggle light patterns and music.

 |DIR   | PIN |
 |:---  |:--- |